gautambaghel/synopsys-detect/README.md

 ## Usage

 Including Synopsys detect in your workflow is fairly simple.
 Just select Synopsys-detect from [Github Marketplace](https://github.com/marketplace/actions/) and click on use the latest version to include it in your workspace.
-Detailed on using Actions is provided by Github [Learn more](https://help.github.com/en/articles/creating-a-workflow-with-github-actions) about creating a workflow and adding new actions to the workflow.
+Detailed description on using Actions is provided by Github [Learn more](https://help.github.com/en/articles/creating-a-workflow-with-github-actions) about creating a workflow and adding new actions to the workflow.

 ## Example Usage